Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         relevant legal provisions;
-    b)  The training host unit is responsible for managing training quality; reporting training cooperation activities to the People\'s Committee of the province where the training cooperation is taking place before organizing enrollment; if the training cooperation unit does not meet the quality assurance requirements as prescribed by the subject or training program,
+    b)  The training host unit is responsible for managing training quality; reporting training cooperation activities to the People's Committee of the province where the training cooperation is taking place before organizing enrollment; if the training cooperation unit does not meet the quality assurance requirements as prescribed by the subject or training program,